qveezzx/retardsense/README.md

 > Still getting: `[-] Failed to register and start service for the vulnerable driver`
 >
-> Solution: Turn off all Anti-Viruses and all Anti-Cheats client, usually it caused by faceit ac
+> Solution: Turn off all Anti-Viruses and all Anti-Cheats client, usually it is caused due to FaceIT AC

 ---